cs3110/textbook/_sources/chapters/preface/install.md

   else manually to change the shell.
 On Windows, make sure you are in the Ubuntu app, not PowerShell or Cmd.

-- **Is the OPAM environment set?** Run `eval $(opam env)` then try running utop again.
-If that works, the problem is that your login shell is somehow not running the right commands to activate the OPAM environment when you login to your Unix prompt.
-The `opam init` command is what puts those commands in the right place.
-Follow the "redo" instructions below.
+- **Is the OPAM environment set?** If utop isn't a recognized command, run `eval $(opam env)` then try running utop again.
+If utop now works, your login shell is somehow not running the right commands to automatically activate the OPAM environment; you shouldn't have to manually activate the environment with the `eval` command.
+Probably something went wrong earlier when you ran the `opam init` command.
+To fix it, follow the "redo" instructions below.

 - **Is your switch listed?** Run `opam switch list` and make sure a switch named `cs3110-2021fa` is listed, that it has the 4.12.0 compiler, and that it is the